ZorinGit/APOLLO11LANDER/README.md

 ### `love.draw()`

-This section simply involves calling the `draw` functions for graphical elements previously initialized in `love.load()` and rendering them to the appropriate states.
+This section simply involves calling the `draw()` method for graphical elements previously initialized in `love.load()` and rendering them in the appropriate states.

 ## Successes and Challenges